mhassan72/event-driven-assistant/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is proprietary and confidential.
+All rights reserved.
+Unauthorized copying, distribution, or use of this software is strictly prohibited.